Welcome to Keld’s genealogy website

 Teddy Drinkwater Jr., my 4th cousin twice removed.

-Karen Marie Ekison Bee?, my 6th cousin once removed.
+Karen Marie Elison Bee, my 6th cousin once removed.

 Sarah Stadler, my 7th cousin.

-I have previously found Catherine Dalton, my 3rd cousin twice removed, and Gert Gunther Nielsen, my 2nd cousin.
-I can’t wait to add them to my tree.
+I have previously found Gert Gunther Nielsen, my 2nd cousin.
+I can’t wait to add you to my tree.

 Latest news, August 6th 2022: